 - Day 10 – Colombo

-You’ll inevitably land in Colombo at the recently refurbished BIA Colombo International Airport.
+You’ll inevitably land in Colombo at BIA Colombo International Airport.
 Our suggestion?
 Head straight out of Colombo to the town of Balapitiya.

 Don’t worry – you’ll be back in Colombo at the end of the trip but, for now, it’s best to ease into the hectic pace and hit a quieter town to start your journey.

 But in case you’re looking for some bonus things to do once you’ve landed into Colombo, we have a host of additional activities suggestions in our day 10 (when back in Colombo), so check those out.

 Travel time: it’ll take you somewhere between 90 minutes and an hour 45 minutes to drive to Balapitiya, depending on traffic (and there is always traffic!).

 Experience an Ayurveda massage